Avdat: History

 A wall was built around the later town, including a large area of man-made caves, some of which were partially inhabited in the Byzantine period.
 Under Byzantine rule, in 5th and 6th century, a citadel and a monastery with two churches were built on the acropolis of Avdat.
 Saint Theodore's Church is the most interesting Byzantine relic in Avdat.
 Marble tombstones inserted in the floor are covered with Greek inscriptions.
 St. Theodore was a Greek martyr of the 4th century.
 The Monastery stands next to the church and nearby a lintel is carved with lions and it marks the entrance to the castle.

-During an investigation of a 2 hectare residential sector, evidence of intensive activity in the Early Islamic period, ca. CE 650–900, was uncovered.
+During an investigation of a two-hectare residential sector, comprising stone-built, multi-room cave dwellings on the southern slope of the ancient city, evidence of intensive activity in the Early Islamic period, ca. CE 650–900, was uncovered.
+The site was chosen for the excavation due to the concentration of sketched paintings in red, including crosses and a possible portrayal of St. Theodore.
+Analysis of organic waste samples brought back dates expected from the Byzantine period, but also several from the Umayyad Caliphate and Abbasid Caliphate eras, that were corroborated by findings of pottery fragments from ware produced at Khirbet al-Mafjar.